mehulagg/gitlab/doc/administration/packages/container_registry.md

 This is a destructive operation.

-The GitLab Container Registry follows the same default workflow as Docker Distribution: retain untagged manifests and all layers, even ones that are unreferenced directly to allow all content to be accessed using context addressable identifiers.
+The GitLab Container Registry follows the same default workflow as Docker Distribution: retain untagged manifests and all layers, even ones that are not referenced directly.
+All content can be accessed by using context addressable identifiers.

 However, in most workflows, you don't care about untagged manifests and old layers if they are not directly referenced by a tagged manifest.
 The `registry-garbage-collect` command supports the